Treasury Regulations definition

 Treasury Regulations means the income tax regulations, including temporary and proposed regulations, promulgated under the Code by the United States Treasury, as such regulations may be amended from time to time (including corresponding provisions of succeeding regulations).

-Treasury Regulations means the regulations (including temporary regulations) promulgated by the United States Department of the Treasury pursuant to and in respect of provisions of the Internal Revenue Code of 1986, as amended from time to time.
+Treasury Regulations means the regulations (including temporary regulations) promulgated by the United States Department of the Treasury pursuant to and in respect of provisions of the Code.
 All references herein to sections of the Treasury Regulations shall include any corresponding provision or provisions of succeeding, similar or substitute, temporary or final Treasury Regulations.

-Treasury Regulations means the regulations promulgated under the Code, as amended from time to time (including any successor regulations).
+Treasury Regulations means the regulations promulgated from time to time under the Code as in effect for the relevant Tax Period.

 Treasury Regulations.
 The final and temporary regulations promulgated under the Code by the U.S. Department of the Treasury.